hirondelledemer/react-login/README.md

 - Implement table search.
 Add an additional field above the table where users can search servers by name.
 - Create a more exciting home page.
 - Use a translation manager to make the app bilingual.
+- Improve accessibility tests.
+Currently, there is one test covering basic violations on the Login page.
+Extend it to other pages.

 ### Code Improvements